TomPerrau94/airbnb-react-native/README.md

 - Navigate around Paris to find rooms
 - Click on a map marker to access room details

-  > Note that there's only a few rooms located only in Paris in the API data, so default user location is set there
+  > Note that there's only a few rooms located only in Paris in the API data.
+When testing the app on an emulator, please make sure to set your current location to Paris (latitude=48.8566 longitude=2.3522)

 ### Profile